lh-ite/UAV_IRVIS_Registration/README.md

 Cross-Modal and Cross-Resolution Image Registration: An Image Registration Pipeline for UAV Perspectives

-The manuscript has been submitted to Measurement .
+The manuscript has been accepted by Measurement  Journal.

 All codes will be released after the manuscript is accepted.